 Can neurological problems cause breathing problems?

-Neurological problems can cause breathing disorders.
+Neurological problems can cause breathing problems.
 There are several neurologic diseases that can eventually progress to impaired pulmonary function.
 However, the most common ones include Parkinson’s disease and multiple sclerosis.
 In the majority of the cases, it is the breathing complication that worsens the condition or even leads to death.

 Symptoms of breathing complication in Parkinson disease